Brownian hitting distributions in space-time of bounded sets and the expected volume of Wiener sausage for Brownian bridges: Miscellaneous estimates concerning

 \v2\n \pf \, Take $r^*>r$ and apply the strong Markov property to see that \beqn P_\x[\sigma_{\partial U(r^*)} < \sigma_A] =P_\x[\sigma_{\partial U(r)} < \sigma_A] \int_{\partial U(r)} P_\xi[\sigma_{\partial U(r^*)} < \sigma_A] \mu_{r,\x}(d\xi), \eeqn where

-Then multiply the both sides by $\lg r^*$, let $r^*\to \infty$ and apply first the formula (\ref{*}) with $r^*$ in place of $r$, and then (\ref{(a)}) with $r$ in place of $R$ to $e_A(\xi)$ that comes up on the right side under the integral sign, and one then finds the identity of the lemma.
+Then multiply the both sides by $\lg r^*$, let $r^*\to \infty$ and apply first the formula (\ref{*}) with $r^*$ in place of $r$, and then (\ref{(a)}) to $e_A(\xi)$ that comes up on the right-hand side under the integral sign, and one then finds the identity of the lemma.

 \v2

 By using an explicit form of the Poisson kernel for $\Om_{U(R)}= \{\z\in \R^d:|\z|>R\}$, we have for $\y\in \partial U(r)$